NEW OpenAI Structured Outputs with Label Studio 🚀

 • As you review the annotations, you can identify ground truths.
 With a ground truth dataset, you can further refine your prompt using its accuracy score.

-Diagram of boostrap workflow
+Diagram of bootstrap workflow

 Prompt evaluation and fine-tuning